JanCVanB/roc-plotters/README.md

-# Roc platform for drawing plots with Plotters
+# Roc platform for drawing with Plotters

 [Roc](https://roc-lang.org/)
 +